kaizencycle/Kaizen-OS/apps/atlas-mcp-server/README.md

 ## Overview

-ATLAS is the fifth companion in Civic OS, serving as a persistent MCP (Model Context Protocol) agent that provides:
+ATLAS is the fifth companion in Kaizen OS, serving as a persistent MCP (Model Context Protocol) agent that provides:

-- 🔍 **Health Monitoring** - Real-time status of all 6 Civic OS APIs
+- 🔍 **Health Monitoring** - Real-time status of all 6 Kaizen OS APIs
 - 📊 **GI Score Calculation** - System and citizen integrity scoring
 - 🔍 **Code Quality Auditing** - Detect drift from Bio-DNA intent
 - 🧠 **Learning Synthesis** - Extract patterns from cycles